 and even Snowdrops grandmother suffers from the dreams.
 There is a rumor that a Nightmare has come to prey on the village, but the Nightmare is a creature

-of myth and legend, even to a fey.
+and legend, even to a fey.
 Snowdrop seems to be the only one left unaffected by the terrors, and soon the forest itself begins to suffer.The trees are dying,

 the animals disappearing... and it falls on Snowdrop to discover what is causing the frightful unrest.